singer-yang/DeepLens/README.md

     <img src="imgs/logo.png"/>
 </div>

-**DeepLens** is an open-source differentiable lens simulator.
-It is designed for automated optical design and end-to-end optics-sensor-network optimization.
+**DeepLens** is an open-source differentiable optics simulator.
+It is developed for (1) differentiable optical design and (2) end-to-end computational cameras.
 DeepLens helps researchers build custom differentiable optical systems and computational imaging pipelines with minimal effort.

 ## Contact